bencheeorg/benchee/README.md

 Benchee.run(
   %{
     "bar" => fn record -> bar(record) end
+  },
-  }, inputs: %{ "record id" => 1},
+  inputs: %{ "record id" => 1},
   before_each: fn input -> get_from_db(input) end
 )
 ```

 _When might this be useful?_

-* Retrieving a record from the database and passing it on to the benchmarking function to do something(tm) without the retrieval from the database adding to the benchmark measurement
+* Retrieving a record from the database and passing it on to the benchmarking function to do _something(tm)_ without the retrieval from the database adding to the benchmark measurement
 * Busting caches so that all measurements are taken in an uncached state
 * Picking a random value from a collection and passing it to the benchmarking function for measuring performance with a wider spread of values
+* you could also use this to benchmark with random data like `StreamData`, [devon shows how it's done here](https://devonestes.herokuapp.com/benchmarking-with-stream-data)

 ##### after_each